Dawson-21/React-Portfolio/README.md

 - **Improved SEO:** Optimizing the website for better search engine rankings.
 - **Blog:** A blog section where I share my thoughts, tutorials, and experiences related to web development.

 Feel free to check out the repository and provide feedback.
-Contributions are welcome!